KripaAc/toxic-comment-classification/README.md

 Potential improvements include experimenting with deep learning models like LSTM and BERT for higher accuracy and handling large datasets more effectively.

 ---

-This description should give others a clear understanding of your project’s goals, methodology, and impact on online moderation!
-Let me know if you'd like to add any more specific details.